pghvlaans/sbotools/man/sbotest/release/sbotest.1.md

 The archive can be kept current with **\--archive-rebuild**.
 This rebuilds all version- and build-mismatched packages in the archive, provided that they are not installed or on the blacklist.
 **\--archive-reverse** rebuilds all reverse dependencies as well.
+**\--test-everything** implies an archive reverse rebuild.
 If **STRICT_UPGRADES** is **TRUE**, only mismatched packages with lower version or build numbers are removed from the archive.
-By default, all mismatched packages are removed.
+By default, all mismatched packages are removed unless the corresponding new version fails to build during the run.

 ## CONFIGURATION

-The default configuration directory is */etc/sbotest* with files *sbotest.conf*, *sbotest.hints* and *obsolete* being recognized.
-*obsolete* is relevant only if testing against Slackware -current.
+The default configuration directory is */etc/sbotest* with files *sbotest.conf*, *sbotest.hints*, *obsolete* and *perl_vers* being recognized. *obsolete* is relevant only if testing against Slackware -current.
 To use an alternative configuration directory, set an environment variable *SBOTEST_CONF_DIR*.

 Configuration options and hints can be set from the command line with **config** and **hints**, respectively.